Arthur Vining Davis Foundations

 Overview

 The Arthur Vining Davis Foundations were established in 1965 upon the death of Arthur Vining Davis, the first employee of Pittsburgh Reduction Company (later Alcoa) who served as the company's president and chairman and was listed as the third-richest individual in the world at his retirement in 1957.
 Operating as two separate legal entities (Foundation No. 2 and No. 3) with shared administration, the foundations have distributed over $385 million through more than 4,600 grants since inception.
-With assets of approximately $306 million, the foundations made 93 grants totaling $7.5 million in 2023.
-Their mission is to fund organizations advancing "religious, charitable, scientific, literary, and educational purposes" with a current strategic emphasis on investing in "key assets that define our common future including education, spirituality, health, and the well-being of the environment."
+With assets of approximately $306 million, the foundations made 93 grants totalling $7.5 million in 2023.
+Their mission is to fund organisations advancing "religious, charitable, scientific, literary, and educational purposes" with a current strategic emphasis on investing in "key assets that define our common future including education, spirituality, health, and the well-being of the environment."

 Funding Priorities

-Grant Programs
+Grant Programmes

 Private Higher Education (Open Application)